Working Collaboratively to Support the Education of Students who are Deaf/Hard of Hearing

 RMTC-D/HH is currently focusing on three major initiatives: Capacity Building, Inter-agency Collaboration, and Staff Development.
-The Center also supports initiatives developed through the Florida State Board of Education and BESE Strategic Plans.
+RMTC-D/HH also supports initiatives developed through the Florida State Board of Education and BEESS Strategic Plans.

 RMTC- D/HH supports the following State Performance Plan Indicators: